Development

 Failure vs. Success Drivers

-One can see in this graphic that the upper left hand quadrant is most densely covered in orange (negative DriverTags), correctly predicting that these shows would be cancelled.
-The green is most dense in the lower right hand quadrant, the happy land of the successful shows, where the positive DriverTags again correctly predicted and explained the actual results.
+One can see in this graphic that the upper left hand quadrant is most densely covered in orange (negative Value Signals), correctly predicting that these shows would be cancelled.
+The green is most dense in the lower right hand quadrant, the happy land of the successful shows, where the positive Value Signals again correctly predicted and explained the actual results.

 In the next study we moved to the use of the metric “Adjusted R Square”.
 This is the percentage of variance accounted for in some dependent variable, in this case being the Nielsen Live+7 day household rating.
 The household rating accounts for 85% of the variance in the people ratings and is passively collected, hence its choice as the most robust “payoff measure” against which to scientifically measure other measures.4